anonboeflingen/Frida/wildton_field_lore_frida.md

 Frida keeps the jar near her work table and often sorts through it while thinking.
 Choosing the *right* button for a repair is considered a small but telling decision.

-In Wildton, offering someone a button from your jar is a quiet sign of trust: it means you expect them to return something worth fixing.

 ---

----

----

-*End of Field Lore Entries*